-Wondering what to do on the Gold Coast for free this weekend?
+Wondering what to do on the Gold Coast that won’t cost you anything?
 We have you covered!
 Lace up your walking shoes and pack some tasty snacks, because we’re tackling five of the Gold Coast’s top short walking trails.

 Burleigh Heads National Park